Prince Andrew to settle sex abuse case, donate to charity

 He also pledged to support the victims of sex trafficking as part of demonstrating his regret.

-The tentative settlement comes weeks after Judge Lewis A. Kaplan last month rejected the prince’s attempt to win an early dismissal of the lawsuit, meaning depositions and other evidence gathering could commence.
+The tentative settlement comes weeks after Kaplan last month rejected the prince’s attempt to win an early dismissal of the lawsuit, meaning depositions and other evidence gathering could commence.

 After Kaplan ruled, Andrew — who had already stepped back from royal duties — was stripped of his honorary military titles and roles and leadership of various charities, known as royal patronages.
 He also can no longer use the title “his royal highness″ in official settings.

-The decision was an effort to insulate the House of Windsor from the fallout from potentially years of sordid headlines if the suit moved forward.
+The decision was an effort to insulate the House of Windsor from the fallout from potentially years of sordid headlines if the lawsuit moved forward.

-“With The Queen’s approval and agreement, The Duke of York’s military affiliations and Royal patronages have been returned to The Queen,” the palace said, using the prince’s formal title.
-“The Duke of York will continue not to undertake any public duties and is defending this case as a private citizen.”

-The move came after more than 150 veterans and serving members of the armed forces asked the queen to strip her second son of his military titles, saying he had failed to live up to the “very highest standards of probity, honesty and honorable conduct” that are expected of British officers.
+Besides the settlement, Giuffre gets to champion her support of abuse victims, and avoid having to relive “this whole experience in the public circus of a courtroom,” he said.

+Her lawsuit said she still suffers significant emotional and psychological distress and harm.
+She has alleged she had sex with Andrew three times: in London during a 2001 trip, at Epstein’s New York mansion when she was 17 and in the Virgin Islands when she was 18.

-Andrew repeatedly denied Giuffre’s allegations and has said he can’t recall ever meeting her.
+Andrew repeatedly denied Giuffre’s allegations and has said he can’t recall ever meeting her, although a photograph of Giuffre and Andrew together in Maxwell’s London townhouse, his arm around her bare midriff, was included in Giuffre’s lawsuit against him.

+Inconsistencies in her statements over the years that would have been highlighted by Andrew’s attorneys at trial may have motivated her, in part, to settle, though she has explained them as innocent mistakes that occur when recalling traumatic events years later.

+The settlement may be a relief to others beyond the prince and Giuffre because of the names that might have arisen at trial.

 Andrew served in the Royal Navy for two decades, including as a helicopter pilot during the 1982 Falklands War.
 The honorary military roles he lost included several overseas ones, such as his title as colonel-in-chief of the Royal New Zealand Army Logistic Regiment.